 What better way to reflect your kitchen’s individuality, than to give your kitchen a dash of brilliant color.
 Color could be introduced into your kitchen accessories, fabrics, walls, cabinetry, countertops, or backsplashes.
 Something as simple as painting the walls or adding a colorful rug can change the entire look of a neutral kitchen.
-Whether you are doing a seasonal kitchen update or a total kitchen renovation, here are some of the best ideas to make your kitchen interesting with this year’s hottest colors.
+Whether you are doing a seasonal kitchen update or a total kitchen renovation, here are some of the best ideas for adding color to your kitchen.

 1. Add a splash of unexpected, brilliant color in the cabinetry.
 The modern kitchen photographs below are from our recent trip to Living Kitchen in Germany where Nolte showcased this color-blocking concept well.
 The royal blue cabinetry is from our Allmilmo line (a very hot color this year).
 Notice how the prairie green kitchen island cabinetry makes this neutral Ken Kelly kitchen “pop.”
 (We designed this using Wood Mode cabinetry)

 2. Contrast dark cabinetry with bold color: (left to right) In the Allmilmo kitchen below, notice how the greenery offers striking contrast against the black cabinetry.
 In the Bentwood French Country kitchen, the planter of green artichokes, coral tea towels, copper pots, and red Wolf oven knobs add instant warmth to the kitchen.
 In Mario’s Black Beauty Rockville Center kitchen, notice how the “pop” of red in the chair fabric creates intense visual interest as do the green topiaries.
 The red bowl and splash of red in the geometric counters enhance the long kitchen island countertop, and the Le Creuset pot on the stove brightens the room.
 (Bottom three kitchens are designed with Wood Mode cabinetry).